MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/dotnet/plan-implementation-content.md

 ### Storage solution

 Choose the best storage solution for your web app.
-For help deciding, see [Review your storage options](/azure/architecture/guide/technology-choices/storage-options).
+For help choosing a storage solution, see [Review your storage options](/azure/architecture/guide/technology-choices/storage-options).

 **Example:** On-premises, the web app had disk storage mounted to each web server, but the team wanted to use an external data storage solution.
 Relecloud chose [Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction) for the following reasons: